robencosta/lead-capture-service/README.md

-# rnc-leads-service
+# lead-capture-service
-Serviço RESTFull responsável pela captura e registro de leads enviados por formulário.
+RESTFull service responsible for capturing and registering leads sent by form.
 Spring Framework